SENG-499-Company-3/algorithm-1/README.md

 ```

-To create an apptainer container on a DRAC cluster:
+To create an apptainer container on a DRAC cluster - TRAINING:
 ```shell
   cd ~/scratch
   salloc --mem-per-cpu=2000 --cpus-per-task=4 --time=2:0:0